Fiveable

 Confidence Interval Width & Confidence Level -- DIRECT relationship: For a given sample, the width of the confidence interval for a population proportion increases as the confidence level increases.
 This is because a higher confidence level results in a wider confidence interval, as the interval is constructed using a larger critical value.

-Confidence Interval Width & Margin of Error -- 2 x MOE = Width: The width of a confidence interval for a population proportion is exactly twice the margin of error.
-Recall that width of the interval is calculated by adding and subtracting twice the margin of error to the sample proportion.
+Confidence Interval Width & Margin of Error -- 2 x MOE = Width: A confidence interval is p-hat ยฑ (margin of error).
+The width of the interval is exactly 2 ร— (margin of error).

 Vocabulary